|Nutritional Guidelines (per serving)|

 |Dietary Fiber 9g||32%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You can make this sweet potato casserole in advance.
-Just bake the sweet potatoes without the marshmallows, cool, wrap tightly and refrigerate.
-Just before serving, heat in a 350 degree-oven for about 15 minutes, then add the marshmallows and bake 5-10 minutes longer.
+You can easily make this casserole in advance.
+Just bake the sweet potatoes without the marshmallows, cool, wrap tightly, and refrigerate.
+Just before serving, heat in a 350 F for about 15 minutes, then add the marshmallows and bake 5 to 10 minutes longer.

 - 1/4 cup butter